-The MANSE facilities in CRANN consist of sample preparation areas (clean rooms and chemistry labs) and diagnostic/characterisation areas.
+Our facilities in CRANN include sample preparation areas (clean rooms and chemistry labs) and diagnostic/characterisation areas.

 - X-ray Facilities

-- Trifolium Dubium (New Deposition and Characterisation National Access Facility, to be commissioned (10/2018, CRANN CR, DB)
+- Trifolium Dubium (New Deposition and Characterisation National Access Facility, commissioned in 2019

 - Shamrock Sputtering System(CRANN CR, MB)